Indira Varma: Career

 Varma's first role after graduating from RADA was as a courtesan in Kama Sutra: A Tale of Love in 1996.
 She then went on to act in Jinnah in 1998, and Bride and Prejudice in 2004.

 Her first television appearance was in 1996 in Crucial Tales.
-A notable early television role was the young Roman wife Niobe in the 2005 first season of BBC/HBO's historical drama series Rome.
-Her character appeared briefly in the second season of the award-winning series when it aired on 14 January 2007.
+In 2005 she played the young Roman wife Niobe in the first series of BBC/HBO's award-winning historical drama Rome.
+Her character appeared briefly in the second series when it was shown on 14 January 2007.

-In 2006, she played Suzie Costello in the first and eighth episodes, "Everything Changes" and "They Keep Killing Suzie", of BBC Three's science-fiction drama series Torchwood.
+In 2006 she played Suzie Costello in the first and eighth episodes, "Everything Changes" and "They Keep Killing Suzie", of BBC Three's science-fiction drama series Torchwood.
 She appeared as Dr Adrienne Holland in the CBS medical drama 3 lbs which premiered on 14 November 2006 and was cancelled on 30 November 2006 due to poor ratings.
 Varma guest starred in the fourth-season premiere of hit US detective drama Bones as Scotland Yard Inspector Cate Pritchard.
 She also played the role of Zoe Luther in the first series of the BBC drama Luther.

+She played Ilsa Pucci in Human Target in 2010.

-Varma played the role of Ilsa Pucci in the second season of the Fox series Human Target until the show was cancelled on 10 May 2011.
+From 2010, Varma played the role of Ilsa Pucci in the second season of the Fox series Human Target until the show was cancelled on 10 May 2011.

 In 2014, Varma was cast as Ellaria Sand, the paramour of Oberyn Martell in season 4 of the HBO series Game of Thrones.
 She played the role through season 7.

 She lent her voice to the Circle mage Vivienne, in the 2014 role-playing video game Dragon Age: Inquisition.
 Later on, she also gave her voice to Katherine Proudmoore in Battle for Azeroth, one of the most recent expansion in the MMO role-playing game World of Warcraft.

 In 2016, she played the lead role of DC Nina Suresh in the eight-episode British television drama Paranoid, streamed worldwide on Netflix.

-Varma portrays a reform-minded corrections official in the 2020 ABC legal drama For Life, and appears as the double agent Tala Durith in the Obi-Wan Kenobi series for Disney+, as well as Mission: Impossible – Dead Reckoning Part One.
+Varma portrays a reform-minded corrections official in the 2020 ABC legal drama For Life, and appears as the double agent Tala Durith in the Obi-Wan Kenobi series for Disney+, as well as playing the head of an American intelligence agency in Mission: Impossible – Dead Reckoning Part One.

 In 2022, Varma began narrating the Witches series of audio books by Terry Pratchett.

+In May 2023, it was announced that Varma would portray The Duchess in the fourteenth season of Doctor Who in the episode Rogue.